Better hearing at the Christmas table

 The festive season allows us to take a break and reconnect with family and friends, but social gatherings can be stressful for those who experience hearing loss.

-Life Unlimited hearing therapist, Linda Hatten, has some great ideas to make Christmas dinner conversation more enjoyable.
+Life Unlimited hearing therapist, Tracy Henderson, has some great ideas to make Christmas dinner conversation more enjoyable.

-“Forget romantic candlelight,” says Linda.
+“Forget romantic candlelight,” says Tracy.
 “We need to see a person’s face to be able to hear them best.
 Lip movements, facial expressions and body language are important visual cues.”

 So bring in extra lighting after dark, and remove things like large centrepieces from the table that may obstruct your guests’ view of each other.